The Grief Prophecy is the

 the motions when on stage; the songs come alive and take on added dimensions, in this setting.

-the interaction with the crowd, comes through as well here as on the DVD.
-After so many years away from the Metal scene, Jon
+as the interaction with the crowd, comes through as well here as on the DVD.
+After so many years away from the metal scene,

-Nödtveidt had returned in a blaze of hellfire.
-He'd assembled musicians to serve as his tools, to convey the message and the
+Jon Nödtveidt had returned in a blaze of hellfire.
+He'd assembled musicians to serve as his tools, to convey the message and

-dark magic that he set out to conjure, and you can really feel the intensity in his performance.
-Regardless of the cheap packaging
+the dark magic that he set out to conjure, and you can really feel the intensity in his performance.
+Regardless of the cheap

-or the errors, the end result is yet another fitting tribute to the legacy of the mighty Dissection.
-This album captures an
+packaging or the errors, the end result is yet another fitting tribute to the legacy of the mighty Dissection.
+This album

 (8 Nov.
 2009)